CONSTITUTION

 7. is an incoming student who identifies as a student with a disability; or

-d.is a member of the UVIC Community and is accepted by the Council of the Society as an Associate Member
+9. is a member of the UVic Community and is accepted by the Council of the Society as an Associate Member

-1. Members of the Society will have the following rights:
+1. Full Members of the Society will have the following rights:

 Society;

-1. to attend meetings of the Council, other than in camera sessions, and address the Council when recognized by the chair;
+1. to attend meetings of the Council, other than in-camera sessions, and speak at such meetings.

 RIGHTS OF ASSOCIATE MEMBERS